Blac Chyna Filming ‘Keeping Up With The Kardashians’, Is Happy Despite Break Up

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

 Despite her own reality show not moving forward at the moment, Blac Chyna is still busier than ever and has found plenty of other projects to keep her busy.
 That includes filming for Keeping Up With The Kardashians even though there are rumors that she is at odds with the entire Kardashian family right now.
-Dream Kardashian has been featured on the show, and Blac Chyna is reportedly in some of the scenes alongside her daughter on the show.
+Dream Kardashian has been featured on the show and Blac Chyna is reportedly in some of the scenes alongside her daughter on the show.

 "Brown Sugar" Liquid Matte Is available now in Lashed Limit Edition Collection Box ????Choose 12 Out Of 21 Shiny/Matte Lipstick Shades to create your own ! www.lashedcosmetics.com @lashedcosmetics